NH10 (film): Soundtrack

-The soundtrack album of NH10 was composed by Sanjeev-Darshan, Bann Chakraborty, Abhiruchi Chand, Ayush Shrestha, Savera Mehta and Samira Koppikar.
+The soundtrack album of NH10 was composed by Sanjeev–Darshan, Bann Chakraborty, Abhiruchi Chand, Ayush Shrestha, Savera Mehta and Samira Koppikar.
 It was released on 17 February 2015 on the label Eros International.
 The album has nine songs, which have vocals by artists including Kanika Kapoor, Dipanshu Pandit, Mohit Chauhan, Neeti Mohan and Shilpa Rao.
 The lyrics were written by Kumaar, Chakraborty, Manoj Tapadia, Neeraj Rajawat and Varun Grover.

-The album received mostly positive reviews.
-T. Sukesh of News18 called it "dark and gloomy" and said it complements the film's story.
-Joginder Tuteja wrote that the album has "consistently good music" and is "worth a listen", but felt that it lacked a commercial appeal.
-Surabhi Redkar of Koimoi wrote in her review the film's "gloom is captured well in the soundtrack".
-A review in The Financial Express said the soundtrack fits the "overall modest expectations".
-Rucha Sharma of Daily News and Analysis called it a "brilliant album" and "one of the best so far for the year 2015".

 Marketing and release

 NH10 was screened at the Beijing International Film Festival.
 India's Central Board of Film Certification removed some scenes and dialogues in the film; Singh expressed his disappointment over the censorship and said, "words can be violent and deleting them reduced that impact besides diluting the flavour".
 The film's original release date was 6 March, but its release was postponed to 13 March because it had not been cleared by the censor board.
 It was cleared with an "A (adult only)" certificate and had nine cuts.
-The first look of the film, which showed Sharma bruised and holding a rod, was released on 4 February 2015 via Sharma's twitter account.
+The first look of the film, which showed Sharma bruised and holding a rod, was released on 4 February 2015 via Sharma's Twitter account.
 It was followed by a motion poster.

 The official trailer of NH10 was released on 5 February 2015 at a suburban multiplex in Mumbai in the presence of the cast and producers.
 It accrued a million views in 48 hours on its YouTube channel.
 Before the film's release, several film distributors and exhibitors predicted it would recover its production costs, depending on the content.
 NH10 received its theatrical release on 13 March 2015.
 The film was premiered at television on 31 October 2015 on & Pictures.
 It was released on DVD on 25 April 2015 and is also available on ZEE5.